-- i) Two years following the flow-through investment; - ii) One year after the Company has renounced the tax deductions relating to the exploration work.
+- Two years following the flow-through investment; - ii) One year after the Company has renounced the tax deductions relating to the exploration work.

-During the year ended June 30, 2019, the Company received \$1,000,000 from flow-through share issuances.
-The Company believes the full amount has been spent on qualified exploration expenditures.
+During the year ended June 30, 2021, the Company received \$2,334,983 from flow-through share issuances, of which approximately \$480,000 remains to be spent on qualified exploration expenditures as at June 30, 2021.
+This amount must be spent by December 31, 2022.
+The Company believes the full amount will be spent on qualified exploration expenditures.
+See Note 21.

 The Company has indemnified the subscribers of current and previous flow-through offerings against any tax related amounts that become payable by shareholders in the event the Company does not meet its expenditure commitment.
-See Note 10.
+See Note 11.